cluster777/TokopediaBot/readme.md

 here i will explain how each file works
 ### cookie dump.py ###
-in this program it will open new chrome window with tokopedia website in it we have to do login in this page, after succesfull login **Don't** close it manually but **input** "finish" into the terminal next the program will take the cookie session on this login session and save it on file named cookieTestmm.json
+in this program it will open new chrome window with tokopedia website in it we have to do login in this page, after succesfull login **Don't** close it manually but click on OK on the newly opened window(dialog) if you want to cancel click on the cancel button on dialog it wont save the cookie if cancel pressed
 > do note dont share the cookie with **anyone** with it your login credential can be used this program only use selenium to take open the browser session and take the cookie and save it into json using python json module